GDPR: what do I need to think about when using a mailing list in the context of my research?

 - GDPR: what are some things to consider when processing personal data from minors?
 (Research integrity & ethics)

-- GDPR: what are the basic principles?
+- GDPR: What are the basic principles?
 (Research integrity & ethics)

-- GDPR: what are the different roles and responsibilities according to the GDPR?
+- GDPR: What are the different roles and responsibilities according to the GDPR?
 (Research integrity & ethics)

 - GDPR: What do I need to think about when transferring personal data to third countries or international organisations?
 (Research integrity & ethics)